-where, $W_B^2$ is the width of base region, $D{nB}$ is the diffusion coefficient of electrons in the base region.
-It is observed that the $D_n$ values of InP, Si and SiGe are respectively $130 \text{cm}^2/\text{s}$ , $36 \text{ cm}^2/\text{s}$ , and 2.4 cm/s [14].
-Thus it is clear that InP has a high $D_n$ compared to Si and SiGe.
+Where, W{B^2} is the width of the base region, and D{nB} is the diffusion coefficient of electrons in the base region.
+It is observed that the D_n values of InP, Si and SiGe are respectively 130cm2/s, 36 cm2/s, and 2.4 cm2/s [14].
+Thus, it is clear that InP has a high D_n compared to Si and SiGe.
 This makes the base transit-time small in InP BJT with the consequence of higher cutoff frequency of the device compared to the others.

-Figure 8: Cut-off frequency (ft) of all devices.
+Figure 9.
+Maximum frequency of oscillation (f{max}) of all devices.